klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 The stack unwinding process is necessary for the OS to be able to handle exceptions.
-In fact, when an exception is raised, the OS needs to be able to detect the context whereby the exception was raised, and operated a set of actions to locate and execute the associated exception handler (if any).
+In fact, when an exception is raised, the OS needs to be able to detect the context whereby the exception was raised, and operates a set of actions to locate and execute the associated exception handler (if any).

 Although a full explanation of the Windows call stack unwinding algorithm is outside the scope of this article, it's important to have an idea of how the algorithm works, and why it is important to understand and implement